 (4) The construction, installation, modification, operation or maintenance of a closed-loop or direct exchange ground source heat pump well that has been installed and is operating in accordance with the Department's Guidelines for Ground Source Heat Pump Wells, and provided that the well is not used to produce water.

-(5) The construction, installation, modification, operation or maintenance of an open-loop ground source heat pump well that has applied for and been accepted for registration in accordance with 310 CMR 27.00: Underground Injection Control Regulations and the Department's Guidelines for Guidance Document for Ground Source Heat Pump Wells; provided the well remains in compliance with the registration and all applicable requirements of 310 CMR 27.00.
+(5) The construction, installation, modification, operation or maintenance of an open-loop ground source heat pump well that has applied for and been accepted for registration in accordance with 310 CMR 27.00: Underground Injection Control Regulations and the Department's Guidelines for Ground Source Heat Pump Wells; provided the well remains in compliance with the registration and all applicable requirements of 310 CMR 27.00.

 (6) The construction, installation, modification, operation or maintenance of a facility used to discharge non-contact cooling waters, provided that: The temperature of the non-contact cooling water does not exceed 40°C; the discharge is not within 500 feet of a cold-water fishery; the facility is designed to ensure that the discharge does not break out onto the ground surface; and the discharge will not cause or contribute to a violation of 314 CMR 4.00: Massachusetts Surface Water Quality Standards.
 The discharge must be registered in accordance with the 310 CMR 27.00: Underground Injection Control Regulations, and remain in compliance with the registration and all applicable requirements of 310 CMR 27.00.